sabago/pysph/docs/source/design/overview.rst

 The :mod:`base` module defines the data structures to hold particle information and index the particle positions for fast neighbor queries and as such, is the building block for the particle framework that is PySPH.

 As seen in the flowchart (`sph-flowchart`_), the *find neighbors* process is within the inner loop, iterating over each particle.
+This module can be thought of as the *base* over which all of the other functionality of PySPH is built.

 .. toctree::
    :maxdepth: 2